-You can learn the technique through 1:1 lessons with a qualified teacher or in groups.
+You can learn the technique through 1:1 lessons or in groups.

 She tweets regular Alexander technique tips @Jennyfoxeades

-Jenny is a writer and researcher in the field of well-being in education.
-She has spent many years working with schools and teachers and now teaches the Alexander Technique from her home in Macclesfield, Cheshire, in the Riverside Therapy Rooms in Whalley Bridge, Derbyshire Riverside Therapy Rooms and in Fallowfield, Manchester.
+Dr Jennifer Fox Eades is a writer and researcher in the field of well-being in education.
+She has spent many years working with schools and teachers and now teaches the Alexander Technique from her home in Macclesfield, Cheshire, in the Riverside Therapy Rooms in Whaley Bridge Riverside Therapy Rooms and in Fallowfield, Manchester.

 She is a member of the Society of Teachers of the Alexander Technique, STAT, http://www.alexandertechnique.co.uk/

-The Alexander Technique is a way of increasing your awareness of how you move, sit, stand and breath moment by moment and how you react to the stresses of everyday life.
+The Alexander Technique is a way of increasing our awareness of how we move, sit, stand and breath moment by moment and how we react to the stresses of everyday life.
 The Alexander Technique improves well-being and can reduce chronic pain, muscle strain and tension, anxiety and stress.

 Watch a video about the clinical evidence for the Alexander technique here British Medical Journal Back Pain Study

 As well as teaching the technique to improve well-being and relieve chronic pain, Jenny’s other particular interests include